Canon 40D vs 600D

 Studio photographers will appreciate that the Canon 40D (unlike the 600D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 40D and the 600D have been discontinued, but can regularly be found used on eBay.
+Both the 40D and the 600D have been discontinued, but can regularly be found used on ebay.
 The 40D was replaced by the Canon 50D, while the 600D was followed by the Canon 650D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 40D and 600D can be found, respectively, in the Canon 40D Manual (free pdf) or the online Canon 600D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 40D and the Canon 600D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.